ivanchromjak/jekyll-theme-eon/theme-docs.md

   left:               sidebar-right
 ```

-Sidebar widgets are defied in `_data/base/sidebar.yml` data file, the following widget are available:
+Sidebar widgets are defined in `_data/base/sidebar.yml` data file, the following widgets are available:
 ```yml
 sidebar-left: